ReproNim/coco2019-training/_episodes/04-02-reproin.md

 >
 > > ## Solution
 > > ~~~
-> > % # regular call
-> > % # datalad containers-add heudiconv --url shub://ReproNim/ohbm2018-training:heudiconvn
-> > % # BUT in the training VM to save on downloads use a local copy.
+> > % # In the training, to save on downloads, we will use a local copy that is saved in ~/images.
 > > % # But first tune up git annex configuration to allow to reference local
 > > % # files:
 > > % git config --global 'annex.security.allowed-url-schemes' 'http https file'
 > > % datalad containers-add heudiconv --url ~/images/heudiconv.simg \
 > >       --call-fmt 'singularity exec {img} {cmd}'
 > > % datalad containers-list
+> > % # Additional comments, please do NOT run it during training:
+> > % # regular call that downloads image from Singularity Hub (instead of using a local copy):
+> > % # datalad containers-add heudiconv --url shub://ReproNim/ohbm2018-training:heudiconvn
 > > ~~~
 > > {: .bash}
 > {: .solution}